Skip to content

 Jacqueline is author of or major contributor to four books, one of which is a Canadian best-seller.
 Her articles and photographs have been published in numerous quality magazines around the world.
 She has written, recorded and produced numerous radio documentaries for the CBC and other radio networks.
 She does not tie herself to any one medium; rather, she chooses the medium – words, images, sound, or film – that best suits the story that she wants to tell.

-She is currently working on a new book, My Secret Sasquatch and Other Possibilities, a collection of stories and essays centred upon the west coast, that intentionally blur the boundaries between fiction and non-fiction.
-In 2011 she moved from Tofino to Port Alberni, in the centre of Vancouver Island, where she lives with her partner Dave and their two dogs.
+Jacqueline balances her time between working on ships, and writing (both ghostwriting for clients such as doctors and lawyers, as well as her own works).
+In 2011 she moved from Tofino to Port Alberni, in the centre of Vancouver Island, where she lives with her partner Dave and their part-time dog.

 B.Sc.
 (Honours) in Geology, McGill University, 1987 – received Logan Gold Medal for finishing first in class